OllieJones/sqlite-object-cache/README.md

 A persistent object cache needs some kind of storage mechanism.
 SQLite serves this plugin as a fast and simple key / value storage mechanism.

-Some hosting providers offer scalable high-performance [redis](https://redis.io/) cache servers.
+Some hosting providers offer the scalable high-performance [redis](https://redis.io/) cache server.
 You can use it via [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
 Sites using redis have one SQL database and another non-SQL storage scheme: redis.
-Other hosting providers offer [memcached](https://memcached.org/), which has the [Memcached Object Cache](https://wordpress.org/plugins/memcached/).
+Some other hosting providers offer [memcached](https://memcached.org/), which has the [Memcached Object Cache](https://wordpress.org/plugins/memcached/).

 But many hosting providers don't offer either redis or memcached, while they do offer SQLite.
 This plugin enables your site to use a persistent object cache even without a separate cache server.
 And, because everything happens within your web server, the performance is good.